Indicia-Team/support_files/Elasticsearch/README.md

   * Click the Download as CSV button.
 Note that I had problems using this under Internet Explorer with Enhanced Security Configuration enabled so ending up using Chrome instead.
-  * Rename the downloaded file to taxa.csv and replace the file in Elasticsearch/data in your working folder.
+  * Rename the downloaded file to taxa.yml and replace the file in Elasticsearch/data in your working folder.
   * Edit the file in a text editor.
 Remove the first row (column titles) and perform the following replacements: